r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/vm.md

 ```

 The VM is running Windows 10, but a version that is too old to have UTF-8 as
 the current system encoding.
-Hence, R is running with Latin-1 native
+Hence, R is running with Latin-1 as the native
 encoding.